Old Women's Buffalo Jump: History

 Old Women's Buffalo Jump is believed to have been in use as a buffalo jump for approximately 2000 years, up to the late 1790s.
 It was used repeatedly as a site for hunting buffalo by stampeding them over a cliff.
-Archeological remains at the site show a build up of evidence at least six meters deep at the base of the cliff.
+Archeological remains at the site show a build up of evidence at least six metres deep at the base of the cliff.
 The jump itself consists of Paskapoo sandstone cliffs.

-The site of Old Women's Buffalo Jump is significant in Blackfoot legend as the origin location for the story of the first marriage between men and women, with the deity Nepi as a key figure.
+The site of Old Women's Buffalo Jump is significant in Blackfoot legend as the origin location for the story of the first marriage between men and women, with the deity Napi as a key figure.

 Designation as historic site

 Old Women's Buffalo Jump was remembered in 1952 after the base of the cliff was eroded by flash flood, revealing remains of a buffalo jump.
 The site was recognized as a National Historic Site of Canada in 1960 because of its importance as an example of a buffalo jump.
 Official designation of the site includes 3.3 hectares around the jump, as well as the archeological remains at the site.